 UW Foundation Overview

-Overview of UW Foundation, including how accounts are set up, 112- expendable, 132- endowments, check requests, gift deposits, policies and how the money can be used.
+Overview of UW Foundation including: how accounts are set up, types of Foundation accounts, 112- expendable or 132- endowments, check requests, gift deposits, policies on deposits and how the money can be used.

 the entity that handles gifts and donations for UW-Madison.
 The

 UWF is separate from the University but serves UW-Madison.
 Because it is separate, the UW Foundation accounting system is separate from the UW's accounting system and the two systems don't interact directly.